Baldwin III of Jerusalem: Byzantine betrothal

-Emperor Manuel asked Baldwin to choose a relative for Manuel to marry, but Baldwin made the wrong choice.
+Emperor Manuel and Empress Maria.
+Manuel asked Baldwin to choose a relative for Manuel to marry, but Baldwin made the wrong choice.

 Emperor Manuel next sent an embassy led by John Kontostephanos and an Italian named Theophylact to King Baldwin requesting that the king select a wife for the emperor among the noblewomen of the Latin East.
 In the chrysobull they carried the emperor narrowed his choice to Baldwin's relatives Melisende of Tripoli and Maria of Antioch.
 Though he otherwise liked the Byzantines, Baldwin did not wish to see their influence in Antioch increase and thus selected Melisende.
 The emperor agreed, and the royal family began preparing for the wedding.
 In early summer 1161, a son was born to Baldwin's brother, Amalric.
-The boy was christened Baldwin in honor of his uncle the king, who also stood as his godfather.
+The boy was christened Baldwin in honor of his uncle the king, who stood as his godfather.
 When a courtier asked what gift he planned to give his nephew at the christening, King Baldwin laughed and said, "the Kingdom of Jerusalem".

-In July 1161, Melisende of Tripoli and her family arrived in Jerusalem, possibly to discuss the impending imperial marriage with the king, but also to attend to Queen Melisende, who was on her deathbed.
+In July 1161, Melisende of Tripoli and her family arrived in Jerusalem, possibly to discuss the impending imperial marriage with King Baldwin, but also to attend to Queen Melisende, who was on her deathbed.
 They and Queen Theodora consented to the agreement by which the king granted the lordship of Transjordan to Philip of Milly in exchange for Philip's land in Nablus.
 The king thus violated his 1152 agreement with his mother, but she was incapacitated and nobody protested.
 Mayer argues that the exchange was Baldwin's last account to settle with his mother's former supporters, and that it was forced on Philip.
 Barber notes that Philip had been completely loyal to Baldwin since Melisende's downfall, and that Baldwin would not have entrusted an important lordship to a man whom he did not trust.
 According to William of Tyre, Baldwin was despondent when Queen Melisende died on 11 September 1161; Mayer describes this as "a fine public show of grief".
 At that point, the entire area of Nablus passed to the royal domain.